 Dave Eilers (Board Vice-Chair)

-For over 25 years, Dave Eilers has been an enterprise leader in the consumer, B2B and healthcare industries.
-A graduate Syracuse University, Dave began his career in marketing management; leading key accounts at Eric Mower Associates, Cowley Associates, Tenaz Import/Export and Syracuse China Corp.
+For over 25 years, Dave Eilers has been an enterprise leader in the consumer, B2B, and healthcare industries.
+A graduate of Syracuse University, Dave began his career in marketing management leading key accounts at Eric Mower Associates, Cowley Associates, Tenaz Import/Export and Syracuse China Corp.
 In 1998, Dave entered the healthcare industry as the Vice President of Sales & Marketing at B.G.
 Sulzle, Inc., a member of the Marmon Group of companies.
 Over the course of nearly 15 years, Dave pioneered new products, opened new international markets (50 country visits) and developed new business models for the healthcare industry through his work with InterV Medical Group/Roundtable Healthcare Partners and NextTech Consulting.
 In 2008, Dave applied his interest in Open Innovation business models to the co-founding of Blue Highway (originally a Welch Allyn company).
 With over 40 master research agreements worldwide, Blue Highway is dedicated to creating innovative, intellectual capital regarding early detection and diagnosis of adverse health conditions.
 Dave’s interest in generating the most cost-effective care models has lead him to currently become involved in remote patient monitoring and mobile health.

 Throughout his marketing career, Dave has lead two start-up enterprises, raised capital for a number of acquisitions and been involved in a business turnaround and successful exit.

-Outside of the office, Dave is active in the American Telemedicine Association; serves on the MedTech Board of Directors and often speaks to groups interested in open innovation and commercialization of emerging technologies.
+Outside of the office, Dave is active in the American Telemedicine Association, serves on the MedTech Board of Directors, and often speaks to groups interested in open innovation and commercialization of emerging technologies.